 Table 1 shows bio-oil, char, and gas yields produced with and without the hot-vapor filter for a typical herbaceous feedstock.
 For the control experiment without hot-vapor filtration, the vapors passed though the filter housing but the filter was not installed.
 This kept the residence time in the two experiments the same so any difference is due to the filter only.
 The bio-oil yields were 52 to 56%, indicating successful conversion of the major portion of the biomass to liquid intermediate oils.
 A photo of a reparative bio-oil sample is shown in Figure 4.
 The mass balance closures were 86 to 90%.
 Light vapors that were not properly collected in the condensation train were one source for mass losses.
 Pyrolysis oils contain several low-boiling-point compounds, such as hydroxyacetaldehyde (boiling point 20.2°C), that are difficult to condense.
 Adding a second dry-ice trap will improve the recovery of the light condensable compounds.
 Performing experiments with higher biomass feed rates than reported here will improve recovery of the light vapors by increasing the vapor concentration prior to condensation.
 The escape of light condensable compounds can be verified by gas chromatography-mass spectroscopy analysis of the exit gas.
 The mass balances were relatively low for the herbaceous feedstock, likely because of escaping light char, which was produced from the switchgrass in relatively large quantities.
 Cracking reactions occur at the filter so inclusion of the hot-vapor filter reduced the oil yields and increased the gas yields.

-Table 2 and Figure 5 shows the analysis results of herbaceous feedstock and the bio-oils produced.
+Table 2 and Figures 5 and 6 shows the analysis results of herbaceous feedstock and the bio-oils produced.
 Hot-vapor filtering reduced the ash residue in the bio-oil from 1.45% to below the detection limit.
 Various inorganics, such as aluminum, calcium, iron, potassium, magnesium, sodium, phosphorous, and silicon, were observed in the bio-oils, and they mainly originate from the biomass feedstock.
 Hot-vapor filtering significantly decreased the inorganic contents in the bio-oil, indicating that hot-vapor filtering was a powerful protocol for effectively reducing the trace element content in the bio-oils by removing char and ash particulates.
 Hot-vapor filtering also decreased the carbon content and increased the oxygen content in the bio-oils.
 Woody feedstocks have low ash contents compared to herbaceous feedstocks, and lower reductions in the bio-oil ash and inorganic contents are observed.15

 Catalytic hydrotreating of bio-oil